How to Treat Cystitis – Symptoms, and Causes

 How to Prevent Bacterial Cystitis in Women?

-You must drink at least 2 liters a day, emptying the bladder and urinate often after sexual intercourse to prevent the germs present in the perineum and vagina to go back to the bladder.
+You must drink at least 2 liters a day, empty the bladder, and urinate often after sexual intercourse to prevent the germs present in the perineum and vagina to go back to the bladder.
 These tips are valid for processing, but also for preventing recurrence.
 White wine, champagne, or some spices could also encourage cystitis.
 Cranberry juice showed an antibacterial effect and prevention against cystitis.
 It prevents cystitis by reducing the setting of certain bacteria (Escherichia coli) in the urinary tract walls.
-It is consumed as a juice or tablets.
+It is consumed as a juice or tablet.
 This is something new but does not replace antibiotics.

 Cystitis Treatment – with Natural Baking Soda